-There were three Judges presiding.
+Three Judges presided over the trial.
 There was no jury.

 During the trial

 Swiss newspaper journalists wrote in detail about the case throughout the week-long trial.
-Additionally, there were a number of English papers that also sent journalists to the hearing in Meilen, a village on the lake of Zurich.
-German television also turned up but was turned away by Court staff.
+Additionally, numerous English papers sent journalists to the hearing in Meilen, a village on the lake of Zurich.
+German television also turned up, but was turned away by Court staff.

 For details on international media articles, see Press Coverage.